superterrific/dana-byerly/src/projects/horse-racing-datasets.md

 Prior to redesigning the current version I said the following on this page...

 {% quote %}
-I might come back and add more detail about the implementation, or I might just redo the whole thing and then talk about that! — Dana Byerly
+I might come back and add more detail about the implementation, or I might just redo the whole thing and then talk about that! — {% cite %}Dana Byerly{% endcite %}
 {% endquote %}

 Since I went the "redo the whole thing" route I feel obligated to fulfill the "then talk about that" part.
 But instead of repeating myself, I'll direct you to a few of the places I have already talked about it!